Section tuning-remaps main

-The connectors we use are the exact same match to what your engine currently has, ensuring complete ease to install.
+The connectors we use are the exact same match to those that your engine currently has, ensuring complete ease of install.

 An ECU Remap is a permanent physical change to the vehicle.
 It can be ‘undone’ by re-installing the original ECU software but the cost of doing this is often the same as having it remapped to start with, not to mention the trace count as above.

-Fast, traceless removal is achieved by revsersing the install process.
+Fast, traceless removal is achieved by reversing the install process.